mzhengg/job-extraction-pipeline/README.md

 ### 2) ETL Pipeline Container Development

-AWS Fargate is used to host and execute a container that will: scrape Indeed.com using Selenium, upload the raw job postings to AWS S3, fix structural errors in the raw data, and store the structured data in AWS Redshift.
+AWS Fargate is used to execute the container that will: scrape Indeed.com using Selenium, upload the raw job postings to AWS S3, fix structural errors in the raw data, and store the structured data in AWS Redshift.

 The script currently only supports the scraping of Software Engineer jobs.
 In the future, there is room to scrape other jobs as well.
-But for now, we will scrape 10 pages of that one job every week.
+But for now, we will scrape 10 pages of this job every week.

 At first, I intended to use AWS Lambda to trigger the pipeline to run.
-However, I realized this wasn't necessary and it only added an extra layer of complexity.
+But, I wanted to learn more about AWS so I chose a more complicated path.
 I encountered a lot of difficulty running headless Chrome in a container.
 After days of searching, I stumbled across this repo: https://github.com/umihico/docker-selenium-lambda.
 The repo provides a Dockerfile that builds a container which runs headless-chrome using the AWS Lambda RIE (Runtime Interface Emulator).
-Even though AWS Lambda isn't being used, this Dockerfile provides a convenient way to Dockerize my Selenium web crawler for deployment to AWS Fargate.
+Even though AWS Lambda isn't being used, this Dockerfile provides a convenient way to containerize my Selenium web crawler for deployment to an AWS ECS cluster.

 #### Data Pipeline Overview

 1. The pipeline starts by executing `get_page_links`, which takes 3 parameters: job title, location of job, and number of pages to scrape.
 It takes these parameters and generates the Indeed links to each page that is to be scraped.

-2. Each page contains links to the job postings. `get_job_links` is used to grab all the job links on a given page.
+2. Each page contains links to job postings. `get_job_links` is used to grab all the job links on a given page.

 3. The job links are then given to `upload_to_s3` which will call the `scraper` function on each job link to extract all the text from the given job post.
 It will save the job post as a text file to an s3 bucket.
 This s3 bucket will serve as a data lake.
 This function will also return a list of each job posting as a string.

 4. `transformer` is called on the job post strings to extract the job title and the date when the job post was scraped.
 Each job will be stored in a list as these two attributes.

-5. Then a connection to redshift is established and a table, if it doesn't already exist in the redshift cluster, is created in the `upload_to_redshift` function.
-Each job's attributes from before are inserted into the table.
+5. Then a connection to Redshift is established through the `upload_to_redshift` function, and each job's attributes from before are inserted into the table.

     * AWS Redshift is essentially a PostgreSQL database, so psycopg2 was used to connect to the Redshift cluster.
-To do this, 5 parameters were given: `database name`, `port`, `master username`, `master password`, and the `host` name.
+To do this, 5 parameters were given: `database name`, `port`, `master username`, `master password`, and the `host`.
 These parameters are located in the `.env` file that we generated earlier.
 These parameters are passed into the container as environmental variables when the container is run.

 #### Test Instructions